vtex-apps/menu/README.md

 ## Description

-The VTEX Menu is an app that shows a bar with links and dropdown menus and it is used by the Dreamstore product.
+The VTEX Menu app is store component that shows a bar with links and drop-down menus, and this app is used by store theme.

 :loudspeaker: **Disclaimer:** Don't fork this project; use, contribute, or open issue with your feature request.